-The trenchless boring machine is only to operate during the daytime, and therefore, any sleep impacts are unlikely.
+The mTBM is only to operate during the daytime, and therefore, any sleep impacts are unlikely.
 Based on NZS 2107:2016 Acoustics - Recommended design sound levels and reverberation times for building interiors (NZS 2107), the following table presents relevant regenerated noise criteria.